Athens Photo World 2024

 Michalis Patsouras

-They will be awarded on Sunday 19 January 2025, at an event to be held at Gasholder 1 – Auditorium “Miltiadis Evert”, in Technopolis City of Athens.
+Their award ceremony will take place on Sunday, 19 January 2025, at an event to be held at Gasholder 1 – “Miltiadis Evert” Amphitheater, at Technopolis of the City of Athens.

 Athens Photo World Award 2024 Winners

-All three winners expressed their gratitude to Athens Photo World and the audience for their presence, while Petros Giannakouris emphasized the importance of Athens Photo World for the dissemination of contemporary photojournalism in Greek reality.
+The three winners expressed their thanks to the organization and to the audience for their presence, while Petros Giannakouris emphasized the importance of Athens Photo World for the dissemination of contemporary photojournalism in the Greek reality.

 In collaboration with